NOAHH Dedicates Home in Lower Ninth Ward

 “We’re proud to be able to help a family live somewhere where they have a sense of history and belonging that goes back generations,” said Jim Pate, Executive Director for NOAHH.
 “It’s a new house for her, but she’s actually returning to her home.”

-Jackson has done 350 hours of sweat equity as part of the NOAHH program, including working on her own home and those of other partner families.
+Jackson has done her sweat equity as part of the NOAHH program, including working on her own home and those of other partner families.

 The volunteer groups present had been working on other Habitat homes and in our ReStore.
 Two of the groups hailed from Cincinnati–Give Back Beyond Cincinnati and Crossroads Church.
 Both have been volunteering with NOAHH since shortly after Hurricane Katrina, and their dedication has helped make homes like the Jacksons’ possible over and over.
 Crossroads volunteers and volunteers from the ReStore joined in the ceremony for the presentation of gifts.